Why You Should Quit Drinking for One Month

 If following a "Dry January" isn't on your list of resolutions this year, you may want to reconsider.
-While skipping booze for the month of January used to be seen as something one did to atone for table dancing at the office holiday party, research shows that going dry for a short period of time can have serious health benefits.
-(Related: 10 Tasty Mocktails That Are Perfect for Dry January )
+While skipping booze for the month of January used to be seen as something one did to atone for table dancing at the office holiday party, sobriety is trending among health-conscious partiers-and for good reason: Research shows that going dry for a short period of time can actually have serious health benefits.

 New Scientist magazine decided to run a Dry January experiment and asked 14 staffers to participate.
 After filling out a lifestyle questionnaire and undergoing a medical checkup, ten people quit drinking entirely for 30 days while four kept to their usual beers after work.
 Afterward, they repeated the questionnaire and blood work.